 Which Table Sauce to Use When?

 In general, choice of table sauce depends on personal taste and possibilities: make the one you like the most or the one for which you happen to have the ingredients handy.
 If you are going to have guests, it often makes sense to prepare more than one (with varying levels of piquancy)—a red one and a green one, for example, or a creamy guacamole and a spicy tomato salsa—to give the guests a choice.

 There are, of course, a few dishes which are traditionally served with one particular table sauce.
 Cochinita Pibil, for example, is usually paired with an onion and habanero sauce, and tacos al pastor seems to go naturally with Chile de Arbol sauce.
 Pay attention to table sauce recommendations if they are given in a particular Mexican recipe.

 Cooking sauces are those that are used to make a recipe.
 The dish’s main ingredients are usually placed in the sauce by the person making the food, as opposed to being sprinkled with the sauce by the person eating it.

 Cooking sauces also tend to be spicy, although often not to the degree that table sauces are; this makes since when you consider that one generally eats much more of a cooking sauce than of a table condiment.

 One of the best things about Mexican cooking sauces is their versatility.
-While there are some cooking sauces that are very closely identified with specific dishes (chicken or turkey with mole, for example), practically any cooking sauce can be used in many different ways.
-An example: pork in green sauce is delicious—as is chicken, beef, chicharrón, sausages, or even eggs in green sauce.
+While there are some cooking sauces that are very closely identified with specific dishes (chicken or turkey with mole sauce, for example), practically any cooking sauce can be used in many different ways.
+An example: pork in green sauce is delicious—as is chicken, beef, chicharrón, sausages, or even eggs in the green sauce.

 - Moles tend to be relatively thick and complexly-flavored sauces that contain a variety of seeds, herbs, and spices.
 Some well-known moles are mole poblano, Oaxacan black mole, and green mole.